HendrikDroste/codeaware-rag/README.md

 - Questions requiring multiple code chunks for complete solutions should be evaluated correctly.
 Possible solutions include:
   - Retrieving code chunks until all relevant chunks are found
-- The MRR metric doesn't account for the total number of created code chunks.
+- The MRR metric does not account for the total number of created code chunks.
 A smaller number of total chunks would likely lead to better results.
-Therefore the number total chunks has be part of at least one evaluation metric
+Therefore, the number total chunks has to be part of at least one evaluation metric
 - Only retrieval and chunking performance is evaluated.
-It's unclear how generator performance is affected by different retrievers and chunking approaches
+It is unclear how generator performance is affected by different retrievers and chunking approaches
   - We could use [LLM-as-a-Judge](https://arxiv.org/abs/2306.05685) to evaluate end-to-end RAG system performance

 ### Additional Pipelines